Estelito Mendoza

-Estelito "Titong" Patdu Mendoza (born January 5, 1930) is a Filipino lawyer who served as Solicitor General of the Philippines from 1972 to 1986.
+Estelito "Titong" Patdu Mendoza (January 5, 1930 – March 26, 2025) was a Filipino lawyer who served as Solicitor General of the Philippines from 1972 to 1986.
 As Solicitor General, he successfully defended the validity of the 1973 Constitution of the Philippines in the Ratification Cases.
 He was the Chairman of the United Nations General Assembly Legal Committee in 1976.
-He also served as Minister of Justice from 1984 to 1986, Member of the Batasang Pambansa from 1978 to 1980 and 1984 to 1986, and Provincial Governor of Pampanga from 1980 to 1984.
-He is also the Founding Partner of Estelito P. Mendoza & Associates.
+He also served as Minister of Justice from 1984 to 1986, Member of the Batasang Pambansa from 1978 to 1980 and 1984 to 1986, and provincial governor of Pampanga from 1980 to 1984 and from 1985 to 1986.
+He was also the founding partner of Estelito P. Mendoza and Associates.
+In his long trial-lawyer career, he was dubbed as the "Attorney of Last Resort."

-Personal life and education
+Early life and education

-He was born on January 5, 1930, in Manila, Estelito Mendoza is the eldest child of Guillermo Dizon Mendoza and Barbara Patdu Mendoza of Bacolor, Pampanga, both of whom are public school teachers.
+Estelito Mendoza was born on January 5, 1930, in Manila, Estelito Mendoza was the eldest child of Guillermo Dizon Mendoza and Barbara Lugue Patdu both from Bacolor, Pampanga, both of whom are public school teachers.
 Mendoza's father retired as Chief of the Craftsman Division, Bureau of Public Schools, and his mother as Home Economics Supervisor of Bulacan and Bataan.
-Estelito Mendoza is married to Rosa Adams Mendoza.

-He received his secondary education from U.P.
-High School in 1946.
+He received his secondary education from UP High School in 1946.
 Later, he received a Bachelor of Laws degree cum laude from the University of the Philippines College of Law in 1952 and a Master of Laws degree from Harvard Law School in 1954.
-He is a member of Upsilon Sigma Phi fraternity, The Honor Society of Phi Kappa Phi, and Pi Gamma Mu.
+He was a member of Upsilon Sigma Phi fraternity, as well as the Phi Kappa Phi and Pi Gamma Mu honor societies.

-He has been conferred with a Doctor of Laws (LL.D.) (honoris causa) by Central Colleges of the Philippines in 1975, Hanyang University in Seoul, Korea in 1978, University of Manila in 1985, Angeles University Foundation in 1997, and University of the East in 2004.
+He was conferred with a Doctor of Laws (LLD) (honoris causa) by Central Colleges of the Philippines in 1975, Hanyang University in Seoul, Korea in 1978, University of Manila in 1985, Angeles University Foundation in 1997, and University of the East in 2004.